Llaayin/IT102_A224_LEE/README.md

 # IT102_A224_LEE
 My Codespace for IT102 Course

-NOTE: TYPO WITHIN THE ZIP FILE FOR Lee_atm_history (practice9) FIXED IT HERE
+NOTE: TYPO WITHIN THE SENT ZIP FILE FOR Lee_atm_history (practice9) FIXED IT HERE